 It is never too late to perform a breast reconstruction.
 Many women prefer not to consider reconstruction until well after the initial cancer treatment.
 Excellent reconstruction is possible even years after mastectomy.

-Breast reconstruction surgery should be performed with sophisticated surgical techniques for the safest and best results.
-Your surgeon should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons (FRACS), which means that they have specialist surgical training.
+Breast reconstruction surgery should be performed with sophisticated surgical technique for the safest and best results.
+Your surgeon should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons in plastic surgery (FRACS plast), which means that they have specialist surgical training.
 FRACS is the standard qualification required in Australia to perform surgery in private and public hospitals.
 Members of the Australian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including breast reconstruction.

 A consultation with a qualified Plastic or Breast Surgeon is the best place to get more advice.
 More information on breast reconstruction is available online at the Australian Society of Plastic Surgeons website.